darthvader45/FossilArcheology/README.md

 [Gusanito](https://github.com/Gusanito) (Spanish)
 [crafteverywhere](https://github.com/crafteverywhere) (Simplified Chinese)

-*If you have contributed to language credits but are not listed, please contact the Revival team at FA.Revival@gmail.com*
+*If you have contributed to language credits but are not listed, please make a note by either contacting a dev or opening a ticket so we can properly credit.

 ###### Special Thanks
 [Flammarilva](https://github.com/fls81245) and the rest of Team July.